coderanger/talk-ideas/sustainability.md

 ## My Background

 I've been an active open-source contributor and maintainer for around 15 years now.
 I've been on both sides, trying to fund projects I rely on and support my own open-source work.
 This has led to many a late night talking and pondering about both why open-source sustainability matters and trying to figure out how to get from here to there.

+## Pitch

+I've been active in open-source for about 10 years now, and have been funding myself to work on it more or less full time for about 5 years of that.
+In those years I've either tried or had a direct friend who has tried just about every funding model imaginable.
+Some even succeeded!
+But I'm really concerned that things are not looking good in our various ecosystems.
+Open source has gone from a community of similarly-interested developers to the lifeblood of the entire world, but it did that on the backs of more burnout and pain than I can imagine.
+We've already started to see cracks, OpenSSL issues being supported by a worldwide team in the single digits, the left-pad fiasco, and many more places where seemingly critical FOSS infrastructure is really just a handful of people (or one) trying to hold back the tide.
+Even Rails and Ruby feel like they are contracting to a very small core maintainer team, though fortunately with a lot of people willing to pitch in for a PR here and there.
+I can't fix this trend, but I can at least get more people talking about it and hope that helps.